groundwater/rude/README.md

 The Rude manifest is a single file at the root of your Git repository called `assets.json`.
-It is a simple JSON encoded mapping matching asset names to their hash sums.
+It is a JSON encoded mapping between asset names to their hash sum.

     {
         "helloworld": "7e792aa144129cec0c25b1e2bd55bee50d30b866",